-The night of the 2nd of May 2022, our pilots were called for a flight early the next morning.
+Our pilots were called for a flight early one morning.
 A young man, Finaritra, had broken his femur in a road accident earlier that day in Antananarivo.
 His family took the decision to send him via a MAF flight to Mandritsara, where his parents live and where they felt confident he’d receive care at the HVM (Hopitaly Vaovao Mahafaly) hospital.

 The HVM hospital is a well renowned hospital with which MAF has been working with for over 10 years now.
 Though it is located in a rather isolated town, the hospital in itself is well equipped and consists of an operating theatre, an eye department and operating room, a laboratory, an Xray department, and a pharmacy.
 Their staff team, made up of both locals and long and short-term missionaries, is focused on providing a high standard of health care.
 They are dedicated to ongoing staff development and training which is why they also have a nurse and midwifery school.